CartwheelX/fist_tdsc/README.md

 ## 📚 Supported Datasets

 - Image datasets: CIFAR-10, CIFAR-100, STL10, FMNIST, UTKFace
 - Non-image datasets: Purchase-100, Texas-100, Adult, Location

+> ⚠️ **Note:** This repository provides only two example datasets — `adult` and `location` — in the `data/` directory for demonstration purposes.
+To use other datasets (e.g., CIFAR-10, CIFAR-100, Purchase-100), please download them from their official sources as cited in the paper and place them in the corresponding folder under `data/`.
+Refer to the dataset links in our article or supplementary material for details.

 ---